Planning to visit Petra the lost city in Jordan?

 Rocky Mountain Hotel

-Check out the latest accommodation deals at the Rocky Mountain Hotel here
+Check out the latest deals and availability at the Rocky Mountain here

 Read travellers reviews and see their photos on Tripadvisor of the Rocky Mountain Hotel in Petra